 Related: Jonathan Toews Bio: Beyond the Glory

 In 2008-09, his second season in the NHL, Toews was named the Blackhawks’ captain and selected to his first of six All-Star teams.
 In 2009-10, he won an Olympic gold medal and was named the tournament’s best forward, as well as winning his first Stanley Cup and Conn Smythe Trophy as playoff MVP.
 The 2012-13 season saw him win his second Stanley Cup, as well as the Frank J. Selke Trophy as the NHL’s best defensive forward, despite scoring over a point per game (48 points in 47 games) over the lockout-shortened season.
-A year later, he’d help Team Canada win another gold medal as assistant captain, then the season after that, he won another Stanley Cup as well as the Mark Messier Leadership award.
+A year later, he’d help Team Canada win another gold medal as an alternate captain, then the season after that, he won another Stanley Cup as well as the Mark Messier Leadership award.

 Toews’ most recent acquisition to his trophy shelf was in 2016 when he won a gold medal with Canada at the World Cup, but at only 31 years old, he’s far from slowing down.
-In fact, in 2018-19, he posted his highest point total of his career with 81.
+In fact, in 2018-19, he posted the highest point total of his career with 81.
 There’s no telling what else Toews will accomplish in his hockey career, but it’s clear that he’s the greatest Mennonite in NHL history.